delta-reporter/helm/README.md

 # Delta Reporter Helm Repository
-Helm chart for Kubernetes deployment
+Helm chart for Kubernetes deployments

 To deploy Delta Reporter into Minikube, follow this instructions: